SihaoCheng/SihaoCheng.github.io/index.md

 2. a discovery of freezing stars that shine out of gravitational sedimentation;
 3. the best measurement of white dwarf merger rate using kinematic age;
 4. a "Jupiter" candidate that opens a unique window to study exoplanets around massive stars;
+5. a dwarf planet candidate in an extremely wide orbit around the Sun.

 I am also working on